ibm-cloud-docs/containers/ts-cluster-debug.md

 Start date, time, and frequency of the problem.
 :   Review the following message examples.
-    - "This problem affects approximately 2% of all connection attempts."
+    - This problem affects approximately 2% of all connection attempts.
-    - "This problem only occurs between 19:00 and 21:00 UTC, and during those times affects approximately 5% of all connection attempts."
+    - This problem only occurs between 19:00 and 21:00 UTC, and during those times affects approximately 5% of all connection attempts.
-    - "This problem occurs when connecting from pod ID `XYZ`.
-The problem began on `10/25/2023` at approximately 05:30 UTC"
+    - This problem occurs when connecting from pod ID `XYZ`.
+The problem began on `10/25/2023` at approximately 05:30 UTC.

 Troubleshooting actions that you've already taken.
 :   Document what has been tried so far and the results of those attempts to help further narrow down the problem.